Why a single senator is blocking US military promotions and what it means for the Pentagon

 In the House, Republicans passed a wide-ranging defense bill on Friday that would reverse the new abortion policy.
 But Tuberville has said that’s not enough to get him to drop the holds.

-Austin called Tuberville on Friday to discuss the holds, shortly after President Joe Biden told reporters that Tuberville is jeopardizing national security and being “ totally irresponsible.”
+Austin called Tuberville to discuss the holds on Thursday, the day President Joe Biden told reporters that Tuberville is jeopardizing national security and being “totally irresponsible.”

-Through a spokeswoman, Tuberville said he was “grateful” for the call and he would discuss the matter with Austin again next week.
+Through a spokeswoman, Tuberville said he was “grateful” for the call and he would discuss the matter with Austin again in the coming week.

 It’s unclear, though, if they can find compromise.
 Tuberville has said repeatedly that he will keep his hold until there is a vote.